Shape Animation – Converting to Shape Layers

 - Press Return (Mac) or Enter (Windows) again to finalize the name change.

 Double–click the Circuitry Animation comp layer to open it.
-If any layers are expanded, click on them and press CTRL ~ to collapse their properties for better visibility.
+NOTE: If any layers are expanded click on them and press CTRL ~ to collapse their properties.

-Move the playhead to 02;00 on the Timeline (positioned after the line animations complete) and click on the eye
+Move the playhead to 02;00 on the Timeline, (this is after the line animations end) and click on the eye

 Click the reveal arrow

-next to the Line Bundle Outlines layer and:- Click on the various groups until you locate the one that aligns with the Marker—Outline layer.
-(Hint: it's Group 6)
+next to the Line Bundle Outlines layer and:- Click on the various groups until the one that is aligned with the Marker—Outline layer highlights.
+Hint, it’s Group 6

 - With Group 6 selected: